Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 fn main() {
     let vec = Vector3(10.0, 2.0, 3.33);
-    let ten = vec.0;
+    let ten = vec.0; // 10.0
-    let two = vec.1;
+    let two = vec.1; // 2.0
 }
 ```

-Similar to tuples, this kind of struct can be accessed with a `.` and a numbered value, _however_ unlike structs,
+Similar to tuples, this kind of struct can be accessed with a `.` and a numbered value, _however_ unlike tuples,
 structs have a concept of "visibility".
 Unless explicitly marked as public the fields of a struct are only accessible
 in the module in which it is defined, or its descendents.
 We'll talk more about modules later, however, to make the
 fields of a struct public, you can simply mark them as `pub`.